kvrohit/tasks.nvim/README.md

 To unmark a todo item run `:UndoTask`.

-Setup custom shortcuts/keybindings in your `vimrc` for ease of use.
+Setup custom shortcuts/keybindings in your configuration for ease of use.
 Example:

 ```vim
 nnoremap <leader>tt :ToggleTask<CR>